 But who has ever heard of a happy end?

-Once a neighbour came to visit me in the hostel when I happened to be watching a violin concerto.
-Interestingly, he asked me if violin playing would make one a better person, to what I promptly replied that rather than improving the formation of one’s character and values, it often spoils both.
-With due respect to the exceptions, by far, most of the musicians I have seen or heard of fit in one or more of these categories: arrogant, puffed-up, over-temperamental, mentally unbalanced, drunkard, debauchee, or as a matter of fact, stupid.
-Many even fit into all these simultaneously, spite admirable expertise.
+Once a neighbor came to visit me in the university hostel when I happened to be watching a violin concerto.
+Interestingly, he asked me if playing the violin would make one a better person, to which I promptly replied that rather than improving the formation of one’s character and values, it often spoils both.
+With due respect to the exceptions, in years of conservatory and after that, most of the musicians I have met, seen or heard of fit into one or more of these categories: arrogant, puffed-up, over-temperamental, mentally unbalanced, drunkard, debauchee, or as a matter of fact, stupid.
+Many even fit into all these simultaneously, in spite of admirable expertise.
 Anywhere in the world, musicians as a class are looked upon with airs of suspicion and disdain.
-This makes me wonder if from music any good quality accrues at all… Contrasting my view, I have met a certain number of musicians who seem to be quite convinced about the innumerable attributes that are magnified or generated by music, up to the point of giving even a religious dimension to it or deifying it.
-This view, however, is usually subjective, sentimental and based on a romantic view of reality rather than facts and tangible evidences.
+This makes me wonder if from music any good quality accrues at all… In defiance of my view, I have met a certain number of musicians who seem to be quite convinced about the innumerable attributes that are magnified or generated by music, up to the point of projecting even a religious dimension to it or looking at it in a deified way.
+This view, however, is usually subjective, sentimental and based on a romantic view of reality rather than facts and tangible evidence.
 Indeed, it seems to be a perception induced by the quick and intense response that music can produce in some individuals who are particularly receptive to it.
-Now, if someone says that ice-cream tastes great, I might agree, but if from its heavenly flavor one starts advocating that its consumption leads to the development of lofty qualities and divinity, I would say ‘hold on.’
-As it is said in logic: ‘phalena pariciyate’, we can judge by the result.
+Now, if someone says that ice cream tastes great, I might agree, but if from its heavenly flavor one starts advocating that its consumption leads to the development of lofty qualities and divinity, I would say, “Hold on!”
+As it is said in logic: ‘phalena pariciyate,’ we can judge by the result.

-Do I mean to say that music and ice-cream are the same?
+Do I mean to say that music and ice cream are similar?
 In a certain way, since each of our senses is bound to a particular sense object.
 There is no means to prove that a gourmet is feeling less pleasure through palatable dishes than a musician through music, for in that case food represents the same for the tongue as music does for the ears.
 Similarly, a painter is inclined to appreciate form and color in a very refined way and thus gratify the mind through the eyes.
-And how can the mere contact of the senses and their objects degrade or elevate one?
+How could the mere contact of the senses and their objects degrade or elevate someone?
 That is dependent on the individual’s mentality and interaction with the modes of nature.
-Usually, most people are just pushed by their own karma to act or find pleasure in a specific way, either in goodness, passion or ignorance, and in the case of these last two, without much critical and deliberate attitude towards their own living principles, supposing they have any at all.
+Usually, most people are just pushed by their own karma to act or find pleasure in a specific way, either in goodness, passion or ignorance.
+In the case of these last two, without much critical and deliberate attitude towards their own living principles, supposing they have any at all.

-The Greeks were convinced that the various musical modes exert different effects on the mind, therefore they were selective regarding their specific usages.
-In his ‘Politics’ Aristotle describes that the Mixolydian makes man sad and grave; the Dorian produces a moderate temperament; the Phrygian inspires enthusiasm, etc. Plato in his ‘Republic’ hints that the Ionian generates indolence and torpor, and the Lydian is to be given up by ladies who want to preserve their honor and by men who value their manliness.
+The Greeks were convinced that the various musical modes exert different effects on the mind, and hence they were selective regarding their specific usages.
+In his Politics, Aristotle describes that the Mixolydian mode makes men sad and grave; the Dorian mode produces a moderate temperament; the Phrygian mode inspires enthusiasm, etc. Plato, in his Republic, hints that the Ionian mode generates indolence and torpor, and the Lydian mode is to be given up by ladies who want to preserve their honor and by men who value their manliness.
 Aristotle further affirms that by indulging in mundane music one may develop a pervert mentality.
-Upon having a teleological reflection on music, Aristotle was more concerned with its pragmatic dimension than with the metaphysical one since he viewed music as a means of education and intellectual entertainment required to refresh the mind in leisure hours, for he believed that being a pleasure of superior order it would satisfy a man’s needs and prevent him from taking recourse to vulgar forms of pleasure.
+Upon having a teleological reflection on music, Aristotle was more concerned with its pragmatic dimension than with the metaphysical one, since he viewed music as a means of education and intellectual entertainment required to refresh the mind in leisure hours, for he believed that being a pleasure of superior order, it would satisfy a man’s needs and prevent him from taking recourse to vulgar forms of pleasure.
 Quite noble.

 “Let him not dance, nor sing, nor play musical instruments.”

-And although the ksatriyas are allowed some concessions, they are warned:
+Although the kṣatriyas are allowed some concessions, they are warned:

 “Hunting, gambling, sleeping during the day, slandering, women, intoxication, dancing, singing, playing music, and useless travel are the tenfold vices springing from lust.”

-Within the context, it was particularly advised for the kings that these vices lead to loss of wealth and virtue, since they had more facilities to engage in the above activities than the other classes, but the tone clearly hints that anyone should be aware of any of these items.
-I cannot testify the other nine, but I can promptly relate music to the concept of vice, as it produces psychological dependency, emotional upheaval, obsession, hankering, etc. Its proportion can extend to limits known only to those who have gone through it.
-Practically, one may become thoroughly haunted by music, breath music, eat music, drink music, feel it running in the blood, hear it inside the mind twenty four hours a day, awaken or asleep, see music in the ten directions, make music one’s religion, hardly think of anything else, be ready to live or die for it.
-This condition can indeed last for a life time or more, and I wouldn’t blame those who, lacking a better word, call it love.
-I believe this to be the common state shared by any true musician, on the contrary of those who simply developed a superficial skill or appreciation, but I doubt it can be learnt or imitated.
+Within the context, it was particularly advised to the kings that these vices lead to loss of wealth and virtue, since they had more facilities to engage in the above activities than the other classes, but the tone clearly hints that anyone should be aware of any of these items.
+I cannot testify to the other nine, but I can promptly relate music to the concept of vice, as it produces psychological dependency, emotional upheaval, obsession, hankering, etc. Its proportion can extend to limits known only to those who have gone through it.
+Practically, one may become thoroughly haunted by music, breathe music, eat music, drink music, feel it running in the blood, hear it inside the mind twenty-four hours a day, awaken or asleep, see music in the ten directions, make music one’s religion, hardly think of anything else, be ready to live or die for it.
+This condition can indeed last for a lifetime or more, and I wouldn’t blame those who can’t help but call it love.
+I believe this to be the common state shared by any true musician, in contrast to those who simply developed a superficial skill or appreciation, but I doubt it can be learnt or imitated.

 “A saintly person dwelling in the forest in the renounced order of life should never listen to mundane songs or music.
 Rather, a saintly person should carefully study the example of the deer, who is bewildered by the sweet music of the hunter's horn and is thus captured and killed.”